 Sports Impact Index

-Not all sports affect varicocele equally.
-The following index provides a general guide to how different activities tend to influence symptoms and fertility considerations.
-Remember that individual responses vary considerably—some men tolerate activities that others find problematic.
+Not all sports affect a varicocele in the same way.
+The guide below gives a general idea of how different activities tend to affect symptoms and fertility.
+Remember that everyone responds differently — some men cope well with activities others find difficult.

 Interestingly, research suggests swimming may actually be protective against varicocele development and progression.
 A study comparing water-polo players to other athletes found that the aquatic group had a lower incidence of varicocele (approximately 9%) than even the non-athlete control group (approximately 12%).